serstuk93/Hopy/README.md

 # Hopy
-Game for 4 human players with possibility to play against up to 8 bots Originally created for my niece :)
+Game for 4 human players with possibility to play against up to 8 bots.
+Originally created for my niece :)

 <!-- ABOUT THE PROJECT -->